mattmaynes2/aria/reports/final/3-Technical/2-Requirements/4-Interfaces.md

 To maximize simplicity, the learning hub interface will have a clean and minimal interface.
 It will provide the user with three control buttons and one reset button.
-The control buttons will allow the user power off and on the device as well as toggle the state between training mode, playback mode and standby.
+The control buttons will allow the user power off and on the device as well as toggle the state between learning mode, normal mode and standby.

 The hub will provide user feedback with a single multi-colour LED.
 The LED will be used to indicate the state of the device.
-There will be a state for all three operation modes; training, playback and standby.
+There will be a state for all three operation modes; learning, normal and standby.
 If there is an error in the device, the LED can be used to indicate the error.

 There will also be two external ports on the device.
 One will be used to power the device from a